vinhphm/vinh.dev/pages/posts/vitesse-vscode-theme.md

 This is one of the new features in VS Code that I am talking about in the above paragraph.
 VS Code now allows you to change the icons that appear in VS Code itself, not just for files or folders.
 To match with Vitesse, you should use the [Carbon Product Icons](https://marketplace.visualstudio.com/items?itemName=antfu.icons-carbon) from the same publisher.

-### Match your VS Code theme with system theme automatically
+### Match your VS Code theme with the system theme automatically

 Another new thing in VS Code that you can config so that VS Code will change the theme to match with the system theme (dark or light) automatically.
 Here is how you do it in the VS Code's settings JSON file: